Vianey81/Findyourspot/readme.md

 * [D3] - JavaScript library for manipulating documents based on data
 * [NVD3] - Re-usable charts for d3.js

+### Rank Algorithm

+> The data comes from diferent sources (check 'References' for more information), The algorithm to rank the states follows the next steps:
+* Query all the states order by cost of living from the

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)